kaps0s/HelpSystemForElderly/README.md

 # HelpSystemForElderly

 An app developed in C#.
-UI and UX of a home system that makes possible for elders to get help fast if they are in any kind of danger at home.
+UI and UX desing of a home system that makes possible for elders to get help fast in an emergency case, at home.